Online courses and discussions, plus live Bible studies!

 • The hide is preserved.
 Perhaps this isn’t the image God intended us to get, but I can’t help thinking of my hide having been saved from eternal fire.

-• It is voluntary to the individual Israelite.
+• It is a voluntary act of worship.

 • It teaches us faith and obedience.
 We don’t necessarily know why God said to do this, only that he did.
 It is up to Israel to trust and obey without understanding.